-Students should note that the course of supervisions should be completed prior to the week preceding submission.

-Students with extensions should note that supervisions will not be held during the extension period, except under truly exceptional circumstances.
-Students should plan ahead as much as possible and arrange for supervisions to occur prior to the week preceding the original submission date.
+Students should note that the course of supervisions should be completed at least one week before the original submission date.\Students with extensions should note that supervisions will not be held during the extension period, except under truly exceptional circumstances.
+Students should plan ahead as much as possible and arrange for supervisions to occur at least one week before the original submission date.